aurthconan/fanLens/README.md

 =======

 A toy software renderer.
 For fun and my interesting in Computer Graphics.
-Currently it support point mode, wireframe mode & flat shading mode.
+Currently it support point mode, wireframe mode, flat shading, Gouraud shading.

+Gouraud shading suffers a performance problem.

 How to build
 -------